yasuraok/git-remote-rclone/README.md

 service is checked for updates before the local mirror repository is updated.

 `git-remote-rclone` aims to minimize API usage of remote storage services.
-Per invocation, it only queries for the state of a remote repository archive (checksum), downloads two files (if needed), and uploads two files (if needed, and on push only).
+Per invocation, it only queries for the filenames in the remote repository archive, downloads two files (if needed), and uploads two files (if needed, and on push only).

 ### Tested with